hoppet-code/hoppet/README.md

 # HOPPET: Higher Order Perturbative Parton Evolution Toolkit

 HOPPET is a Fortran package for carrying out DGLAP evolution and other common manipulations of parton distribution functions (PDFs).
-It also includes C++ and Python interfaces to may of the key features.
+It also includes C++ and Python interfaces to many of the key features.

 Within HOPPET, PDFs are represented on a grid in x-space so as to avoid limitations on the functional form of input